DanielaLeticia/COE332-Homeworks/homework04/README.md

 __Part02:__

 The second part of this homwork/project is the script itself.
 As states earlier, this program impliments Flask and its features in order to print data specific to a user's input.
-In this case, the user will type 'https:...." followed by a dash '/' and/or some key and the program will proceed to print the specific data that the user requested.
+In this case, the user will type 'curl localhost: 500' followed by a dash '/' and/or some key and the program will proceed to print the specific data that the user requested.
 For this project, the user can type/select four keys and print different info each time.
 These also correspond with each function that is used in this script.
 The options for user input are as follows:

 		1. '/' : simply typing a back slash will print the entire data set
 		2. '/epochs' : this will print all of the epochs in the data set